-- 51 The fourth frame is the story's epilogue: the eruption is over.
-Participants described the new setting, where the protagonists - 52 are now, how much time had passed since the eruption.
-Possible guiding questions were: The eruption is over: where are the - characters now?
-What do they do?
-How do they feel? - An example of a full story is provided in the Supplement.
+The fourth frame is the story's epilogue - the eruption is over.
+Participants described the new setting, where the protagonists are now, and how much time had passed since the eruption.
+Possible guiding questions were as follows:

+- The eruption is over: where are the characters now?

+- What do they do?

+- How do they feel?

+An example of a full story is provided in the Supplement (Sect.
+S1; see "Whole stories").